snehakumares/2021_IBM_Code_Challenge_AutomaticTrafficSystem/README.md

 ## How can we solve this?

 We came up with a solution for this.
 An automated, smart traffic signalling system, which is capable of analysing the traffic beforehand and providing signalling according to the congestion.
-Each traffic signals and/or junctions have cameras which captures images a particular direction and sends to a backend server where the image is processed and an optimum time limit is returned.
+Each traffic signals and/or junctions have cameras which captures images in a particular direction and sends to a backend server where the image is processed and an optimum time limit is returned.

 ## System Users and Usecase